viamrobotics/docs/docs/mobility/frame-system/_index.md

 ### Visualize the frame system

 You can visualize how your machine is oriented in the frame system in [the Viam app](https://app.viam.com).
-Navigate to the **Config** tab on your machine's page, select **mode** as **Builder**, and click on **Frame System**.
+Navigate to the **CONFIGURE** tab on your machine's page and select the **Frame** mode.

 The Viam app shows you a 3D visualization of the spatial configuration of the reference frames of components configured on your machine:

 ![Default frame system configuration grid visualization for a single component, shown in the Frame System Editor](/mobility/frame-system/frame_system_basic.png)

-This tab provides a simple interface for simultaneously viewing and editing the position, orientation, and geometries of a machine's components in the frame system.
+On this tab, you can simultaneously view and edit the position, orientation, and geometries of your machine's components in the frame system.

 For example:

 Consider a machine configured with a [`jetson` board](/components/board/), wired to a [`webcam` camera](/components/camera/webcam/) and a [`wheeled` base](/components/base/wheeled/) with two [motors](/components/motor/) driving its wheels.

-No reference frame configuration has been specified, so on the **Frame System** subtab of the **Config** tab, the components are shown to all be located on the default `world` origin point as follows:
+No reference frame configuration has been specified, so on the **Frame** subtab of the **CONFIGURE** tab, the components are shown to all be located on the default `world` origin point as follows:

 ![Example machine's default frame configuration shown in the Frame System Editor.
 All components are stuck on top of each other](/mobility/frame-system/demo_base_unedited.png)